 Roasted pumpkins are a delicious idea as a part of a cheese or charcuterie board or as a side vegetable.
 Really!
 Even one of those small decorative pumpkins, roasted, is delicious spread onto a baguette or a hunk of cheese.

-Both this Pumpkin Soup and the Tomato Soup are loaded with antioxidants, vitamins and minerals from ingredients like ginger, onion, garlic, tomatoes, pumpkin and turmeric.
-Both are very low in calories and both deliver big on flavor.
+Both soups are very low in calories and both deliver big on flavor.
 For crunch (and additional benefits) I add pepitas (the inside of pumpkin seeds) to the top of my soups.
-Buy either roasted salted pepitas or raw pepitas (I eat them raw or you can toast them in the oven for a few minutes).
-They make me feel more satisfied.
-My daughter and I put them on soups, salads and eat them as a snack.
+Purchase either roasted salted pepitas or raw pepitas (I like to toast them in the oven for a few minutes).

 Detox Pumpkin Soup